-Kronos' $TiO_2$ business is enhanced by the following three complementary businesses, which comprised approximately 8% of its net sales in 2011:
+Kronos' TiO2 business is enhanced by the following three complementary businesses, which comprised approximately 8% of its net sales in production from its second mine in 2009.

-Kronos owns and operates two ilmenite mines in Norway pursuant to a governmental concession with an unlimited term.
-Kronos commenced production from its second mine in 2009.
 Ilmenite is a raw material used directly as a feedstock by some sulfate-process $TiO_2$ plants.
 We believe that Kronos has a significant competitive advantage because its mines supply the feedstock requirements for all of its European sulfate-process plants.
 Kronos also sells ilmenite ore to third-parties, some of which are competitors.
 The mines have estimated ilmenite reserves that are expected to last at least 50 years.